docker/docs/engine/installation/linux/docker-ee/centos.md

 #### OS requirements

-To install Docker EE, you need a maintained version of CentOS 7.
-Archived versions aren't supported or tested.
+To install Docker EE, you need a host running a non-archived version of CentOS 7.
+Archived CentOS versions are not supported or tested.

 The `centos-extras` repository must be enabled.
 This repository is enabled by default, but if you have disabled it, you need to